aleshaleksey/fansys23/08-spell-list.md

 Alternatively the caster can use the spell to affect only one aspect of the weather and move it in any direction, regardless of climate or season, such as changing extreme heat (even in a desert) into extreme cold.

-**Upcast**: The for every extra MP die above 7, the spell lasts for an extra hour or increases in radius by 20ft.
+**Upcast**: For every extra MP die above 7, the spell lasts for an extra hour or increases in radius by 20ft.

 **Global**: As local, but with a radius of 1200ft and a duration of 1 month.
 For every extra 4MP dice, the radius increases by 600ft or the duration increases by 1 month.